RoberCast/Desarrollo_simulaciones_para_estudio_de_FN_RRSS/Docs/SIMULATOR_SETUP.md

   <img src="../Images/Simulator_setup/Displays4.png" alt="FakeNewsSpreadSim Model." width="60%"/>
 </p>

-In the next window, leave the *repast.simphony.visualizationOGL2D.DefaultEdgeStyleOGL2D* option selected and click the button to the right of it, which is used to edit the style, in this case, of the grid vertices.
+In the next window, leave the *repast.simphony.visualizationOGL2D.DefaultEdgeStyleOGL2D* option selected and click the button to the right of it, which is used to edit the style, in this case, of the network edges.
 In the *Edge Thickness* option, set *Value* to 0.5 and change the color to gray (the default is green).
 Click *OK* and then *Next*.

 <p align="center">
   <img src="../Images/Simulator_setup/Displays5.png" alt="FakeNewsSpreadSim Model." width="60%"/>